BuddyReed/MERN/Social/README.md

 ## Project Overview

-Socialize is a social media application
+Socail media over the past years have became extrememly popular.
+I have had the pleasure of utiltling socail media platforms such as Myspace, Facebook, Instagrem, Twitter and Linedin.
+I decided to create a social media application

 ## Features Demo